alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 offshoot branches.
 These commits lie on exactly one branch, which corresponds to exactly one post.

-My time tracker data doesn't store the post I was writing at the time, but by cross-reference this data with my Git commit timestamps, I can figure out how long I spent writing each post.
+This gives me a list of commit times (from Git) and a list of `(start, end)` intervals (from my time tracker).

-Meanwhile, my time tracker data is a list of non-overlapping (start, end) intervals.
-If a commit lies within the interval, it's definitely paired with the same post as that commit.
-Not every interval contains a commit, since I didn't commit my work during every writing session. but I can assign these intervals based on the closest commit.
+If a commit lies within the interval, it's paired with that interval.
+Not every interval contains a commit, since I didn't commit my work during every writing session. but I can assign those intervals based on the closest commit.
+Summing all the intervals paired with the commits on a given branch gives me the time I've spent working on that post.

-Here's the time spent for each post, from most to least.
+Here's the time spent for each post, ordered from most to least.
 For context, I also include the number of words in that post.

 | &nbsp;&nbsp;Post&nbsp;&nbsp;                | Hours | &nbsp;&nbsp;Word Count&nbsp;&nbsp; |
 |---------------------|-------|------------|